 Graduate with an Accounting major and you'll meet the requirements for membership with CPA Australia when the appropriate sequence of units is completed.

 Entry into the Institute of Chartered Accountants – Australia and New Zealand (CA ANZ) Chartered Accountants Program requires the completion of the same sequence of units plus Taxation Law and Practice and Auditing units.

 Information Systems Management

-In the Information Systems Management major you will examine information systems analysis, modelling, development, digital commerce and management techniques and approaches.
-You will apply your learning to develop and deliver an information systems project.
+In the Information Systems Management major you'll examine information systems analysis, modelling, development, digital commerce and management techniques and approaches.
+You'll apply your learning to develop and deliver an information systems project.

 Gain the fundamental concepts, knowledge and skills required to facilitate a career in business analysis, project management, data management or e-business in a global economy.

 Career opportunities in the ICT sector include roles such as: